Center for Public Health Genomics

 UVA Seminar Series

-The Center for Public Health Genomics operates three seminar series: the Emerging Scholars in Genome Sciences Symposium in the Fall, the weekly Genome Sciences Seminar Series (GS3) in both Fall and Spring semesters, and the semi-monthly CPHG Research in Progress (CPHG-RIP) in both Fall and Spring semesters.
+The Center for Public Health Genomics operates two seminar series during both Fall and Spring semesters: the weekly Genome Sciences Seminar Series (GS3), and the semi-monthly CPHG Research in Progress (CPHG-RIP).

 Current Schedule